 With all the new ways there are to communicate with a prospect, print is still a preferred marketing channel.
 For good reason – printed direct mail still has up to 100% reach!
-Apart from this fact why should marketers keep print in their marketing tool box?
-Print Solutions Magazine gathered some convincing reasons to remind us that the simple answer to this question is yes!
+Apart from this fact, why should marketers keep print in their marketing tool box?
+Print Solutions Magazine gathered some convincing arguments!

 With global warming on advance, sustainability is a top priority for many companies and marketers in particular.
 The Print Solution’s article explains that based on Defra records the pulp, paper and print sectors account for only 1% of greenhouse gas emission globally.
 Compared to online and electronic media paper based products have the advantage of being recyclable and sustainable.